-Create a File Search from a Copy
+Creating a File Search from a Copy

-Use this procedure to create a file search from a copy of an existing search.
+Use this procedure to create a file search from a copy of an existing search in the Analysis Workbench.
 Using a copy keeps the existing search in tact and provides a template for creating the new one.